Invenso/smart-flows/Flows/Flows - in depth.md

 It's possible to add tags to flows (templates & data sets).
 If configured this way (Control panel, Settings, Tag defaults), some tags will be added on creation.

 #### Outputs
 Multiple outputs datas can be added & later retrieved by name (or all at once).
 These are all based on data sets.
-You can use plugin defined output data sets or any other type of data set.
-Fields mapped in this, should have fieldPaths corresponding with fields in the data set.
+You can use plugin defined output data sets or any other standard type of data set.
+Plugin data sets can be retrieve with a GET to "/api/v1/datasets/plugin/output" Fields mapped in this, should have fieldPaths corresponding with fields in the data set.
 The example at the bottom of this page contains one output with one output mapping defined by a custom data set (type: user).

+Once a flow has been finished, the output can be retrieve with GET "/api/v1/flows/executions/{executionId}/status".
+If no output is specified, all outputs will be returned.
+The name of the output can be used as a query parameter (in the example: 'output=Output 1').

 #### Settings
 groupToSingleDocument - Sometimes, you want to merge multiple documents into a single one.
 This can only be done for the documents created by the primary "Generate document"-step.
 When set to true and multiple records (Dynamics or Sugar) are used for input, all documents will be generated and merged (preprocessing & generateDocument zones are executed).
 Thereafter, the postprocessing steps will be executed for the one documents.

 askQuestionsFirst - Upon starting a flow for multiple records, or for a flow which can be paused (e-signing) it can be handy to first ask all user input first.
 This is not always possible.
 Asking questions based on conditions can have unexpected results.